-Do you want to ask the Valmeinier tourist office a question?
+Would you like to ask the Valmeinier tourist office a question?
 The answer may be here!
 We accompany you during the preparation of your stay but also once on site.

 Access and routes

 What are the best practices for driving in Savoie?

 Before leaving: 1 / Check the good condition of your vehicle, the weather conditions, the traffic forecast on: www.bison-fute.gouv.fr et http://www.savoie-route.fr/ 2 / Equip yourself: winter tyres, chains (practice fitting them on your vehicle) and leave them close at hand.
 Beware of the new regulations from November 1, 2021.
 Use the chaining areas specially equipped on your route to install them on your vehicle, do not stop on the road!
 To keep the snow fun: Tips for users

 Do I need special equipment/chains to come to Valmeinier?

 Since the Mountain Law of November 1, 2021, it is mandatory to have special equipment throughout the winter in the Savoie department.
 This is either having snow tires fitted to all four wheels of your vehicle or having chains or socks in the trunk of your vehicle.
 Don't forget to plan ahead and stop at the chaining areas to put on the chains or socks so as not to block traffic.

 Transport and shuttles

 Are there any buses between Valmeinier and Valloire?